S k i l l

 Example 7.
 What number is at the arrow?

 Answer.
-The unit has been cut five times -- into six equal pieces.
+Number 1 has been cut five times -- into six equal parts.
+That number is 5-6.

 The proper fractions are the parts of 1.